Lawrence Association of Neighborhoods (LAN) Meeting Minutes – June 1, 2017

-The following attendees were present: Becky Pepper, City of Lawrence Planning and Development Services; Bill Winkler, Barker Neighborhood Association; Bonnie Uffman, Barker Neighborhood resident; Candice Davis, Oread Residents Association; Charlie Bryan, Monterey; Cindy Suenram, East Lawrence Neighborhood Association; Courtney Shipley, Dad Perry Park/Kasold; David Mosher, Schwegler Neighborhood Association; Dustin Stumblingbear, Pinckney Neighborhood Association; Gary Webber, Sunset Hill Neighborhood Association; Jane Gibson, Barker Neighborhood Association; Jim Carpenter, Planning Commission Member; Kirk McClure, Old West Lawrence Association; Lisa Larsen, Lawrence City Commission; Matthew Herbert, Lawrence City Commission; Melinda Henderson, Brook Creek Neighborhood Association; Pam Burkhead, University Place Neighborhood Association; Rachel Sudlow; Rick Lahm, West Hills Homes Association; Robert Lewis, West Hills Homes Association; Steve Braswell, Pinckney Neighborhood Association; Ted Boyle, North Lawrence Improvement Association.
+The following attendees were present: Becky Pepper, City of Lawrence Planning and Development Services; Bill Winkler, Barker Neighborhood Association; Bonnie Uffman, Barker Neighborhood resident; Candice Davis, Oread Residents Association representative; Charlie Bryan, Monterey; Cindy Suenram, East Lawrence Neighborhood Association representative; Courtney Shipley, Dad Perry Park/Kasold; David Mosher, Schwegler Neighborhood Association representative; Dustin Stumblingbear, Pinckney Neighborhood Association; Gary Webber, Sunset Hill Neighborhood Association co-representative; Jane Gibson, Barker Neighborhood Association representative; Jim Carpenter, Planning Commission member; Kirk McClure, Old West Lawrence Association representative; Lisa Larsen, Lawrence City Commission; Matthew Herbert, Lawrence City Commission; Melinda Henderson, Brook Creek Neighborhood Association representative; Pam Burkhead, University Place Neighborhood Association co-representative; Rachel Sudlow; Rick Lahm, West Hills Homes Association representative; Robert Lewis, West Hills Homes Association representative; Steve Braswell, Pinckney Neighborhood Association representative; Ted Boyle, North Lawrence Improvement Association representative.

 Announcements.
 Melinda announced the death of Jon Josserand, a former lobbyist for KU who was also a former member of the Planning Commission.
 Jon was also very involved with Sister Cities.
-Jon was good for political gossip – state and local.
 Jon will really be missed.
 Jon was very supportive of Lawrence and LAN.

 May minutes.
 It was moved by Kirk McClure, seconded by Cindy Suenram, to approve the May 2017 minutes.
 Motion approved by unanimous consent with no abstentions.